thegricean/esslli2016_corpuspragmatics/code_sheets/tgrep2.md

 	5. Save the pattern in a macro called @FACTIVE (see above for how to create and use macros).
 	6. Create a directory called "factives" in your home directory.
 Save the output of the pattern to a file factives.txt in the factives directory.
 How many matches did you generate?

+2. Extend your pattern from 1. to retrieve various additional pieces of information about the syntactic context of the verb.
+Hint: use node labeling and the -m formatting option to output exactly the part of the match that you want.
+	1. Output the head verb of the VP.
+	2. Output the complement of the verb.
+	3. Output the subject (for classification as first, second, or third person).
+	4. Output only matches where the verb is embedded
+		1. under negation.
+		2. in a question.
+		3. in the antecedent of a conditional.

+[//]: # (Comment)